EMOD-Hub/emodpy-workflow/docs/reference/dtktools_comparison.md

 One can also tie multiple values together by reusing (in Python code) a hyperparameter name with identical context.

-e.g., one could define and reuse a ParameterizedCall hyperparameter that connects to each model node individually
+For example, one could define and reuse a ParameterizedCall hyperparameter that connects to each model node individually

 ```